Kwirtz/novelpy/docs/source/usage.rst

        Foster.get_indicator()

 | Here the indicator is calculated using the co-occurence matrix done before.
-You can change the periode depending of your data, read more here :ref:`Indicators:foster`.
+You can change the period depending on your data, read more here :ref:`indicators:foster`.
 | Now you should have one more folder "Results" with a json for the focal year with the results.

 ::